pingcap/docs/sql-statements/sql-statement-load-data.md

 > **Note:**
 >
-> In earlier releases of TiDB, `LOAD DATA` committed every 20 000 rows.
+> In earlier releases of TiDB, `LOAD DATA` committed every 20000 rows.
 By default, TiDB now commits all rows in one transaction.
-This can result in the error `ERROR 8004 (HY000) at line 1: Transaction is too large, size: 100000058` after upgrading from TiDB 4.0 or earlier.
+This can result in the error `ERROR 8004 (HY000) at line 1: Transaction is too large, size: 100000058` after upgrading from TiDB 4.0 or earlier versions.
 >
 > The recommended way to resolve this error is to increase the `txn-total-size-limit` in your tidb.toml file.
 If you are unable to increase this limit, you can also restore the previous behavior by setting [`tidb_dml_batch_size`](/system-variables.md#tidb_dml_batch_size) to `20000`.